-If a permit is either denied or approved with conditions, the reasons as well as conditions shall be stated in writing.
+The Planning Board shall provide written documentation to the Code Enforcement Officer of it decision to approve, approve with conditions or deny the application.
+If the application is either approved with conditions or denied, the reasons as well as the conditions shall be included.
+If a permit an application is either denied recommended for denial or approved approval with conditions, the reasons as well as conditions shall be stated in writing.
+A Land Use or Building Permit shall not be issued by the Code Enforcement Officer unless the Planning Board has recommended approval or approval with conditions of an application that falls within its review authority as set forth in this Ordinance.
+Any conditions accompanying the Planning Board's recommendation shall be included on the Permit.
 No approval shall be granted for an application involving a structure if the structure would be located in an unapproved subdivision or would violate any other local ordinance, or regulation or statute administered by the municipality.

 - E. Special Exceptions.
-In addition to the criteria specified in Section 16.D. above, excepting structure setback requirements, the Planning Board may approve a permit for a single-family residential structure in a Resource Protection District provided that the applicant demonstrates that all of the following conditions are met: - (1) There is no location on the property, other than a location within the Resource Protection District, where the structure can be built. - (2) The lot on which the structure is proposed is undeveloped and was established and recorded in the Registry of Deeds of the county in which the lot is located before the adoption of the Resource Protection District. - (3) All proposed buildings, sewage disposal systems and other improvements are: - (a) Located on natural ground slopes of less than 20%; and

-(b) Located outside the floodway of the 100-year flood-plain along rivers and artificially formed great ponds along rivers and outside the velocity zone in areas subject to tides, based on detailed flood insurance studies and as delineated on the Federal Emergency Management Agency's Flood Boundary and Floodway Maps and Flood Insurance Rate Maps; all buildings, including basements, are elevated at least one foot above the 100-year flood-plain elevation; and the development is otherwise in compliance with any applicable municipal flood-plain ordinance.
+In addition to the criteria specified in Section 16.D. above, excepting structure setback requirements, the Planning Board may approve an application approve recommend approval of a permit for a single-family residential structure in a Resource Protection District provided that the applicant demonstrates that all of the following conditions are met: - (1) There is no location on the property, other than a location within the Resource Protection District, where the structure can be built. - (2) The lot on which the structure is proposed is undeveloped and was established and recorded in the Registry of Deeds of the county in which the lot is located before the adoption of the Resource Protection District. - (3) All proposed buildings, sewage disposal systems and other improvements are: - (a) Located on natural ground slopes of less than 20%; and - (b) Located outside the floodway of the 100-year flood-plain along rivers and artificially formed great ponds along rivers and outside the velocity zone in areas subject to tides, based on detailed flood insurance studies and as delineated on the Federal Emergency Management Agency's Flood Boundary and Floodway Maps and Flood Insurance Rate Maps; all buildings, including basements, are elevated at least one foot above the 100-year flood-plain elevation; and the development is otherwise in compliance with any applicable municipal flood-plain ordinance.